Skip to content

 The property must be the applicant’s primary residence

-Some grants can only be used in rural or in certain urban areas
+Some grants can only be used in rural areas or certain urban areas

-The building can have to meet certain structural or safety standards
+The building may have to meet certain structural or safety standards

 Texas Department of Housing and Community Affairs (TDHCA) Programs

-Eligibility: Financial requirements in terms of earnings; preference to elderly and disabled
+• Eligibility: Financial requirements in terms of earnings; preference to the elderly and disabled

 USDA Single Family Housing Repair Grants